 Reinstalling the Apple Mobile Device USB driver is easier if you installed iTunes via the Microsoft Store.
 To do so, first right-click the Start button, then select Device Manager.

 Scroll down until you spot the Portable Devices section.
 Expand this section and look for your iPhone.
 Right-click on the icon and select Update driver.
 In the window that pops up, select Search automatically for updated driver software.

 After the installer runs, try opening iTunes and hopefully, it will recognize your iPhone.
 If you still have issues with iTunes not recognizing iPhone connections, you might try completely uninstalling and reinstalling the app.

 In the vast majority of cases, one of the above tips should sort out your problem.
 That said, your iPhone not showing up in iTunes can have many causes.
 When you’ve run out of fixes to try, it’s probably time to contact Apple support.

 This isn’t the only iPhone issue that can crop up.
+For example, you could run into file compatibility issues if you try to play AVI or MKV movies.
+(And in that case, you’ll need to convert the AVI and MKV files before adding them to iTunes.)
 Learn how to fix other common problems with our iPhone troubleshooting tips.